Rules for rewriting failed exams

 Damage insurance and Claims adjustment

 A candidate must score at least 60% to pass each examination prescribed by the AMF.
-A candidate is considered to have failed an examination if he fails to comply with the instructions given during the examination session.
+A candidate is considered to have failed an examination if he or she fails to comply with the instructions given during the examination session.
 However, a failure may be cancelled by the AMF where warranted by exceptional circumstances.

 A candidate who fails the initial examination is entitled to write three supplemental examinations.
-However, a candidate who has failed an examination and who does not register for the supplemental examination within a period of two years as of the date he failed the examination, must submit a new application for examination registration authorization and then reapply to register for the initial examination.
+However, a candidate who has failed an examination and does not register for the supplemental examination within a period of two years as of the date he or she failed the examination, must submit a new application for examination registration authorization and then reapply to register for the initial examination.

 Before submitting a registration application for a third supplemental examination, a candidate must successfully complete the courses related to the failed examination with a training body recognized by the AMF or, failing that, a privately tutored course recognized by the AMF.
 Proof of successful completion of the courses must be submitted along with the application for examination registration authorization.